eclipse-ibeji/freyja/adapters/data/sample_grpc_data_adapter/README.md

-# gRPC Data Adapter
+# Sample gRPC Data Adapter

-The gRPC Data Adapter interfaces with providers which support gRPC.
+The Sample gRPC Data Adapter interfaces with providers which support gRPC.
 It acts as a consumer for digital twin providers.
 This adapter supports the `Get` and `Subscribe` operations as defined for the [Ibeji mixed sample](https://github.com/eclipse-ibeji/ibeji/tree/main/samples/mixed).
 To use this adapter with other providers, those providers will need to support the same API(s) as the provider in that sample (see [Integrating with this Adapter](#integrating-with-this-adapter) for more information).

 ## Configuration